priyanshuarya22/Primitive_Single_Song_Player/README.md

 A basic music player to play a inbulit mp3.
 All the basic functions like play, pause/resume and stop work.
-It can only play one song and it can be found inside app\res\raw folder by the name of sample.mp3.
+It can only play one song and it can be found inside app/src/main/res/raw/ folder by the name of sample.mp3.